Gerard Manley Hopkins, SJ

 Received by John Henry, Cardinal Newman into the Roman Catholic Church.

-Graduates with a "double-first"; considered the "star of Balliol."
+Graduates with a "double-first"; considered by Jowett to be the "star of Balliol."

 Discovers the writings of Duns Scotus.